 A student has the right to withdraw from the College following the cancellation period.
 Withdrawals include withdrawing from all classes, academic dismissal and academic disqualification and may be effectuated by the student's notice or by the student's conduct, including, but not necessarily limited to, a student's lack of attendance and failure to meet financial obligations to the College.
 The date on which a student officially notifies the Student Advisement Office of his/her intent to withdraw will be used as the basis for calculating refunds and returns.
 In the absence of official notification of withdrawal, the withdrawal date will be the last date the College can determine that the student participated in academically related activity.

 Upon withdrawal, FIDM will refund tuition, course-related resources and most fees, at a prorated amount through the 60% point of each quarter.
-The application and enrollment fees totaling $225 are non-refundable.
+The initial and final application fees totaling $225 are non-refundable.
 Once the student has attended past the 60% point of the quarter, no refund will be made for that period.
-To determine the quarterly amounts on which the refund will be based, tuition, refundable fees, and course-related resources for the total period of enrollment are allocated evenly among the number of quarters in the enrollment period as stated in the agreement.
-Should the student return, the refunded tuition will be reinstated and for refund purposes, allocated equally among the remaining quarters of the enrollment agreement.
+To determine the quarterly amounts on which the refund will be based, tuition, refundable fees, and course-related resources for the total period of enrollment are allocated evenly among the number of quarters in the enrollment period as stated in the agreement (“the quarterly cap”).
+Should the student return, the refunded tuition will be reinstated.
+The quarterly cap amount will be the basis for calculating the pro-rata refund for any quarter in which the remaining balance is greater than the cap amount.
 Upon withdrawal, Books and Supplies are refundable in accordance with FIDM's Refund Policy for Books and Supplies.

 Refund Percentages for Refund Calculation of Tuition, Fees and Course-Related Resources at varying dates throughout the quarter.
 This example is based on a quarter that has 74 days.